 Overview of the MLC Learning Community

 Are you eager to learn more than one language?
 How much do you know about other cultures?
 In MLC, we encourage the broadening of current linguistic skills in foreign languages, as well as the acquisition of new languages, from elementary to advanced levels of study.
-We teach Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
+We teach Chinese, French, German, Italian, Japanese, Korean, Polish, Portuguese, Russian, and Spanish.
 We also offer an undergraduate degree in comparative literature.

 In our departmental and interdepartmental programs, faculty and students explore both national traditions and global connections as reflected in languages, literatures, films, digital media, and the arts of cultures around the world.